kho-ren/MA_HW2_AB_Testing/README.md

 - `requirements.txt`: File listing the Python packages required to run the code in `main.ipynb`.
 - `Bandit.py`: The original file given by my professor as a homework assignment.

+***Please note that `main.ipynb` serves as the main interface for running experiments and visualizing results.
+It is the file where I have completed the assignment and have left the `Bandit.py` as is.